spaceml-org/Lightning-Severe-Weather/README.md

 ```

 ## Data
-Geostationary Lightning Mapper L2 data is available...
+Geostationary Lightning Mapper L2 data is available... (forthcoming)
 We created gridded GLM data using the `glmtools` package available here: https://github.com/deeplycloudy/glmtools.
-We created full CONUS grids using the following commands:...
+We created full CONUS grids using the following commands:...(forthcoming)

-The grids used for this work can be found here:...
+The grids used for this work can be found here:...(forthcoming)
-Those are available here:...
+Those are available here:...(forthcoming

 # Reproducing results
-The results can be reproducing by running the Colab notebook.
+The results can be reproducing by running the Colab notebook...(forthcoming)

 We created timeseries of quantites from gridded GLM data (`src/generate_timeseries.py`) for tornado, hail, and null events.
-Those timeseries serve as the input into ROCKET (`src/...`).
+Those timeseries serve as the input into ROCKET.

 # License
 See `License`.